-This field experience focuses on providing opportunity for Teacher Candidates to observe, assist, plan, implement and assess developmentally appropriate physical education in pre-K-5th grade.
+EDUCATION F This field experience focuses on providing opportunity for Teacher Candidates to observe, assist, plan, implement and assess developmentally appropriate physical education in pre-K-5th grade.
 Teacher Candidates are scheduled for two hours per week in an elementary school throughout the semester.
 Prerequisites: ED201, ed300 with a grade of "C: or above.
 Students must have been admitted to the Concentration in Teaching Physical Education.
 Concurrent registration with PE352 is required.

+PE392b

-PE392b FIELD EXPERIENCE IN TEACHING PHYSICAL AND HEALTH: SECONDARY
+FIELD EXPERIENCE IN TEACHING PHYSICAL AND HEALTH: SECONDARY

-SP This field experience focuses on providing opportunity for teacher candidates to implement content, methods, and strategies for teaching developmentally appropriate physical education and health through observing, assisting, and teaching in the secondary setting under the guidance of a mentor teacher.
+This field experience focuses on providing opportunity for teacher candidates to implement content, methods, and strategies for teaching developmentally appropriate physical education and health through observing, assisting, and teaching in the secondary setting under the guidance of a mentor teacher.
 Teacher candidates are scheduled for two hours per week in a secondary school.
-Prerequisite: ED201, ED300, with grades of concurrently.
+Prerequisite: ED201, ED300, with grades of C or better.
+The theory course PE353 must be taken concurrently.

-PE426 SPORTS INSTRUCTION/ ATHLETICS II
+SPORTS INSTRUCTION/ ATHLETICS II